kingzLoFitness/rithmschool/2_git_gitHub/thirrdAttempt/1_git_basics_notes.md

 - add files to th staging area, and commit them, complete these steps:
 1. Ceate a folder called learn_git
 2. cd into the learn_git folder
-3. create a file alled first.txt
+3. create a file called first.txt
 4. initialize and empty git repository
 5. add first.txt to the staging area
 6. Commit the message "adding first.txt"